Grand Duke Kirill Vladimirovich of Russia: Revolution

-In June 1917 Kirill and Victoria moved to Finland and then escaped to Coburg, Germany in 1920.
-The exiled family subsequently moved to a small residence in the tiny French fishing village of St. Briac.
+In June 1917 Kirill and Victoria moved to Finland and then escaped to Coburg in 1920.
+The exiled family subsequently moved to a small residence in the tiny French fishing village of Saint-Briac-sur-Mer.

 Life abroad

 After a London court order in July 1924 recognized Grand Duke Michael to be legally dead, Kirill first declared himself "Guardian of the Throne" on 8 August 1924 and then on 31 August 1924 he assumed the title Emperor of all the Russias.
 By the laws of the Russian Empire he was the heir to the throne.
 However, his claim caused division within the family; his principal rival, and the only one to reject his claim was Grand Duke Nicholas.
 In 1926 at a (Russian) monarchists congress in Paris the delegates voted to recognize Grand Duke Nicholas as their leader; however, with Nicholas's death in 1929 Kirill became the undisputed leader of the monarchists.

 After claiming the throne, Kirill became known as the "Soviet Tsar" because in the event of a restoration of the monarchy, he intended to keep some of the features of the Soviet regime.
-While living in exile, he was supported by some emigres who styled themselves "legitimists" (legitimisti, in Russian легитимисты), underlining the "legitimacy" of Kirill's succession.
+While living in exile, he was supported by some émigrés who styled themselves "legitimists" (legitimisti, in Russian легитимисты), underlining the "legitimacy" of Kirill's succession.
 The opponents of Kirill were known as the "un-predetermined" (nepredreshentsi, in Russian непредрешенцы); they believed that in the wake of the radical revolutionary events that the convening of a Zemsky Sobor was necessary in order to choose a new monarch for Russia.